top of page

 • Any one interested in one of the rescue dogs will be interviewed and must be approved for the adoption of that particular dog.

-Adoption costs will be kept to a minimum but nothing is placed for free.
+Adoption costs are a real thing, nothing is placed for free.

 If you have a dog you are considering surrendering, please let us know and read the Surrender form below.

-The dogs that do end up in Rescue are usually closer to Cujo on the personality scale.
+The dogs that do end up in Rescue are usually coming in with baggage, and a lot of owners may not be honest about why they are surrendering.
 So you must ask yourself the following.

 1. Are you willing to take a dog that is aggressive with other dogs?
-Many aussies come into rescue because they are not a social breed and they do not get along with other dogs, they are not dog park type of dogs and when normal aussie personality scares the owner, instead of working with a behaviour specialist they avoid confrontation and make the dog worse.
+Many herding breeds come into rescue because they are not a social breed and they do not always get along with other dogs, they are not dog park type of dogs and when normal herding breed personality scares the owner, instead of working with a behaviour specialist they avoid confrontation and make the dog worse.

 3. Are you willing to take a dog that is aggressive towards other adults such as strangers?
-Again aussies are supposed to be reserved with strangers and if we do not work with them and teach them proper behaviours that reserve can turn to aggression.
+Again a lot of herding breeds are supposed to be reserved with strangers and if we do not work with them and teach them proper behaviours that reserve can turn to aggression.
 We see this a lot in dogs who come in as rescues.

 5. Are you willing to take a dog with known medical issues?
 A lot of people get dogs thinking they can get by with minimal finances and then when the dog is sick or injured they can no longer care for them and dump them in rescues.
 These dogs still deserve love and care and families of their own who can and will care for them.